What is tungsten?

 The lower oxidation state of tungsten is unstable and strongly reducing in nature.
-The metal only forms WCl3 and WBr3 in +3 oxidation state.
-W(II) is completely unstable.
+The metal only forms WCl3 and WBr3 in a +3 oxidation state.
+Tungsten (II) is completely unstable.

 The complex halide of W (II) is W6X12 type (where X = chlorine, bromine, iodine).
-It forms cluster compound like (W6X8)+4 X4−.
+It forms cluster compounds like (W6X8)+4 X4−.
 The oxidation state zero is observed in the carbonyl complexes like W(CO)6.

 - The pure tungsten metal is used in making filaments of old-style electric lamps or bulbs and anticathodes in x-ray tubes.

 - Tungsten is an important alloying metal for high-speed tools due to its hardness.
 It forms several very hard alloys such as satellite (cobalt, chromium, and tungsten) and Widia metal (WC + 10 percent copper).